A software studio on a four-week clock

 AI for ESL

 A resource site for ESL teachers evaluating AI tools in their practice.
-Aesir ships and maintains it alongside ClassFoundry's language-learning work.
+Aesir ships and maintains it alongside ClassFoundry's AI-native management system.

 Visit aiforesl.com